Did Paul struggle with sin and live in a Romans 7 scenario?

 But God has given the ransom to redeem us from this state.
 He has granted the way to enter into that land of peace with Him.
 Read on to discover the truth about Paul’s supposed sin in Romans 7, and how we can possess a confirmed assurance of salvation.

 What is the Romans 7 scenario?

 Romans 7:14-25 is a portrayal of a sinner who understands the requirement of the law, and gives consent to the fact that it is holy and righteous and good (Rom 7:12).
 But, try as he may to walk by the law, he finds that sin that is within him pulls him away from righteousness, perpetuating his death and separation from a life in his Maker.
-The law is infinitely holy and obeying it produces life being encapsulated in two commandments: to love God with our all and, contribute and partake of God’s divine benevolence.
+The law is infinitely holy and obeying it produces life being encapsulated in two commandments: to love God with our all and, love others.
+We therefore contribute to the benevolence of God’s kingdom and consequently become partakers also.